Jean's Bible Study Topics of the New Testament

 1Cor 2-9,10

-· (132f) Temple Ø Your body is the temple of God Ø Holy Spirit is in God’s people Ø God gives his spirit as a pledge Ø God pledges His Spirit – Paul talks about some of the wonders of God’s love and all that He has prepared for those who love Him.
-He says we can enjoy fellowship with Him, saying that we can experience the better part of heaven in this life.
-We have the opportunity to experience heaven on earth, not on a physical level, but spiritually.
-The literal wonders of heaven are sure to pale against the spiritual wonders of knowing God.
-We have been called to get a head start in knowing Him through the Spirit that He has given us.
-“For the Spirit searches all things, even the depths of God,” meaning that if the Holy Spirit searches the depths of God and knows the thoughts of the Father, then the Holy Spirit truly is God, who lives in our spirit.
-Therefore, His purpose in our hearts is to reveal the mind of God.
-We have all the treasures of wisdom and knowledge abiding in us, and it is up to us to pull them out and have a look at them through the word of God and prayer.
-This is the means by which we have fellowship with the Holy Spirit, and as we do, He will disclose Himself to us.
+(132f) Temple >> Your body is the temple of God >> Holy Spirit is in God’s people >> God gives his spirit as a pledge >> God pledges His Spirit -- These verses go with verse 16.
+Paul talks about some of the wonders of God’s love and all that He has prepared for those who love Him.
+He says we can enjoy fellowship with Him, that we can experience the better part of heaven in this life.
+We have the opportunity to experience heaven on earth, not physically but spiritually, for the physical wonders of heaven are sure to pale against the spiritual wonders of knowing God.
+We have been called to get a head start knowing Him through the Spirit that He has given us, “for the Spirit searches all things, even the depths of God.”
+Since the Holy Spirit searches the depths of God and knows the thoughts of the Father, then the Holy Spirit truly is God, who lives in our spirit.
+His purpose in our heart is to reveal the mind of God; we have all the treasures of wisdom and knowledge abiding in us, and it is up to us to pull them out and have a look at them through the word of God and prayer.
+This is the means by which we have fellowship with Him; and as we do, He will disclose Himself to us.

 1Cor 2-9

-· (74e) Thy kingdom come Ø Heart is man’s central value system Ø Where man interprets worth
+(74e) Thy kingdom come >> Heart is man’s central value system >> Where man interprets worth

-· (226d) Kingdom of God Ø Illustrating the kingdom Ø Rewards of the kingdom of heaven Ø Reserved in heaven Ø Our inheritance is reserved in heaven
+(226d) Kingdom of God >> Illustrating the kingdom >> Rewards of the Kingdom of Heaven >> Reserved in heaven >> Our inheritance is reserved in heaven

 1Cor 2,10-16